christiankuhlmann/SCA3300/README.md

 # SCA3300
-Arduino library for the SCA3300
+An arduino-based library for the SCA3300.